 Creating an estimated retirement budget will help you avoid shortfalls.
 Include all your basic living expenses.
 Then, add in other costs that you may have to adjust for as you get older, such as paying for your children’s education or rising health care expenses.
 A retirement calculator can help you determine how much you need to reach your goal.

 Most people enter their peak earning years once they hit their 40s and 50s.
-If you’re planning to be retired by then, you may need to pick up the pace with your earnings now.
+If you’re planning to retire by then, you may need to pick up the pace with your earnings now.

 There are different ways to approach this.
 You could ask for a promotion or raise at your current job or take on a part-time job.
 If those aren’t in the cards you could start a side hustle or a small business as a way to increase your earnings.
 The higher your income, the more you can sock away for an early retirement.
 Your annual earnings also play into the length of time you’ll need to save and invest to meet your living expenses after 45.

 And rather than living more lavishly as you earn a higher salary, focus on increasing contributions to your retirement accounts.
-You won’t miss the money in your paychecks since you’re already accustomed to living on less.
+You likely won’t miss the money in your paychecks since you are already living on less.

 Most investing experts agree that the younger you are, the more risk you can afford to take on.
 Theoretically, if the market tanks in your 20s or 30s, your portfolio would still have several decades to recover before you need to access the funds.
 Retiring early adds a wrinkle to that logic.
 If you know you want to retire by 45, you may want to take a more conservative approach so as not to jeopardize your plan.